The Big Water Projects in California

 California has two gigantic water development systems which capture and store water with many dams and use rivers and canals to redistribute it, generally from Northern California sources (or "areas of origins") to the San Joaquin Valley agricultural users and southern California cities—same as today.
 They are:

 Collapse of Delta fish populations in the San Francisco Bay-Delta estuary has accompanied operation of these enormous water systems.
+Their export of water is premised on magical thinking by state water industry officials and regulators.

 These water projects have low priority water rights, which were acquired starting only in the 1920s and 1930s.
 Their rights are considered "junior" to more "senior" rights held by many irrigation and water districts in the Central Valley as well as rights held by the City and County of San Francisco, Pacific Gas & Electric Company, Southern California Edison Corporation, and East Bay Municipal Utilities District (which supplies Mokelumne River water to Alameda and Contra Costa counties).